mccbc/notes/reviewer_comments.md

 7. After equation 47: "as shown in Appendix B, where the WKB approximation reveals kappa ... = pi/8".

-    - **TODO: I'm not sure what is meant by kappa=pi/8 here, but a mention of the WKB approximation is used to describe how Eq 47 is obtained.**
+    - **It has been added that Equation 47 comes from setting the denominator of equation B5 in the WKB approximation to zero.**

 8. After equation 49: Please cite Adams (1975; ApJ, 201, 350) regarding the "expected atau0^1/3 scaling".